Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 \subsection{Continuation maps and the BV operator}

-The well-definedness of Floer cohomology is established using continuation maps \cite{salamon-zehnder92}.
-Suppose that we have two choices $(H^{\pm},J^{\pm})$, either of which can be used to define $\mathit{HF}^*(E,\alpha)$.
+Independence of Floer cohomology of the various choices involved in its construction is established using continuation maps \cite{salamon-zehnder92}.
+Suppose that we have two choices $(H^{\pm},J^{\pm})$, with the same $\alpha$, either of which can be used to define $\mathit{HF}^*(E,H^{\pm})$.
 To compare them, we choose an interpolating family $(H^C, J^C)$ which depends on $(s,t) \in \bR \times S^1$, lies in the class \eqref{eq:hamiltonian}, and satisfies

 This is slightly weaker than the commonly imposed requirement that $(H^C,J^C)$ should agree with $(H^{\pm},J^{\pm})$ for $\pm s \gg 0$, and we need to be precise about the notion of convergence that appears.
-Namely, when restricted to any fixed length cylinder $[s,s+\sigma] \times S^1$, we want $(H^C,J^C)$ to converge to $(H^{\pm},J^{\pm})$ exponentially fast in any $C^r$-topology, as $s \rightarrow \pm\infty$.
+Namely, when restricted to any fixed length cylinder $[s,s+\sigma] \times S^1 \iso [0,\sigma] \times S^1$, we want $(H^C,J^C)$ to converge to $(H^{\pm},J^{\pm})$ exponentially fast in any $C^r$-topology, as $s \rightarrow \pm\infty$.

 The continuation map equation is the following generalization of \eqref{eq:floer}:

 Since \eqref{eq:v-equation} still applies to solutions of this equations, all its consequences (Lemmas \ref{th:max-principle-1}--\ref{th:nonnegative-2}) continue to hold.
 So does the index formula \eqref{eq:index}.
 It is useful to distinguish between geometric and topological energy: